wincent/command-t/README.txt

 INTRODUCTION                                    *command-t-intro*

-The Command-T plug-in provides an extremely fast, intuitive mechanism for opening files with a minimal number of keystrokes.
+The Command-T plug-in provides an extremely fast, intuitive mechanism for opening files and buffers with a minimal number of keystrokes.
 It's named "Command-T" because it is inspired by the "Go to File" window bound to Command-T in TextMate.

 Files are selected by typing characters that appear in their paths, and are ordered by an algorithm which knows that characters that appear in certain